Using @starting-style for Modal Entry Effects

 el.style.display = 'block';

-// Force synchronous layout commit so the browser registers the initial state
+/* Force a synchronous layout commit so the browser registers

 void el.offsetHeight;